2001 Stanley Cup Final: Game six

+Game seven

 Around eight minutes into game seven, Alex Tanguay of the Avalanche scored the period's only goal.
 Colorado then scored two consecutive goals in the second period: another by Tanguay, his sixth of the playoffs, and a power-play goal scored by Joe Sakic, his 13th of the playoffs.
 Shortly after Sakic's goal, Petr Sykora and the Devils sprang into life when he scored a power-play goal.
 It left the Devils with only two goals to overcome, but Roy and the Avalanche would prove too much for the Devils in the third period as Colorado defensively shut the door on New Jersey to win the game and the series.